Volleyball stars reach for the skies

-Phil Dalhausser -- who won Olympic gold in the men's volleyball at the 2008 Olympics -- takes aim at the sun at Fort Lauderdale, Florida, ahead of the Swatch Beach Volleyball Major Series event on Wednesday.
+Phil Dalhausser -- who won Olympic gold in the men's volleyball at the 2008 Olympics -- takes aim at the sun at Fort Lauderdale, Florida, ahead of the Swatch Beach Volleyball Major Series event.

 The series of images -- entitled "Spike the Sun" -- were captured by photographer Dustin Snipes.
 A "spike" is an attacking shot similar to the overhead smash in tennis.